kahnwong/karnwong.me/content/posts/2020-01-11-my-diet-is-not-for-you-to-market-it-as-healthy.md

 If you ask me who's to blame, I would say the marketers.
 They need to cash in the fad, that's fine for me.
 But they did it in a very half-assed way, completely throwing people who really need to eat gluten-free under the bus.

 Note that I make a distinction between promoting a bakery as "made from rice flour" or "made from gluten-free flour."
 The former may contain gluten due to cross-contamination, the latter has to be truly gluten-free.
-But I'm hoping too much, seeing these marketing terms are interchangable these days.
+But I'm hoping too much, seeing these marketing terms are interchangeable these days.

 So what am I going to do about this?
 Nothing.
 I can't do anything except writing about this so people might know what gluten fad is like from our perspective.
 On the plus side, there are more gluten-free grocery options, and luckily the labels are mostly trustworthy.
 You win some, you lose some, such is how life works.